devonfw-forge/devon4flutter-non-bloc-arch/130-The-Widget-Tree.md

 If you have previously build an App with Flutter, you have definitely encountered _BuildContext_.
 It is passed in as a variable in every Widget build methode in Flutter.
 But what exactly is _BuildContext_?
 As Didier Boelens puts it:
 > "A BuildContext is nothing else but a reference to the location of a Widget within the tree structure of all the Widgets which are built."

 The BuildContext contain information about each *ancestor* leading down to the Widget that the context belongs to.
 So it is an easy way for a Widget to access all its ancestors in the Widget tree.
-Accessing the *descendance* through the BuildContext is possible, but not advices and inefficient.
-So in short: For a Widget at the bottom of the tree, it is very easy to get information from Widgets at the top of the tree but not visversa.
+Accessing a Widgets *descendance* through the BuildContext is possible, but not advised and inefficient.
+So in short: For a Widget at the bottom of the tree, it is very easy to get information from Widgets at the top of the tree but **not** visversa.
 For example, the image Widget from Figure 2 could access it's ancestor card Widget like this:
 ```dart
 Widget build(BuildContext context) {